Scroll Top

 THE PRELIMARY COMPETITION.

 Preliminary judges will observe each act.
 Don’t worry, these judges aren’t the same as the judges in the finals — so your big hits and fancy footwork won’t be spoiled.
-If there are eighteen or fewer acts in the preliminaries, the judges will take the opportunity to give feedback to each performer with advice on strengths and weaknesses.
+They will then use a pre-set scoring system to rank each person trying out.
+The top entries in the rankings will move on to the dance competition finals.

 THE BASICS.

-If you move on to the dance competition finals, you must meet in the Main Ballroom 30 minutes before the start of the event on Sunday.
+If you move on to the finals, you must meet in the Main Ballroom 30 minutes before the start of the event.
+Late performers will not be allowed in the finals.
+We will announce an exact time for the dance competition soon.

 THE FINAL COMPETITION.